 Childbirth in 17th century England was hazardous for mother and child.
 Culpeper ended the book’s preface with a message to the midwives he championed: “Let me intreat the favour of you all, that if you by your own experiences finds any thing which I have written in this Book, not to be according to truth,… Acquaint me with them, and they shall be both acknowledged and amended.”20

-The first modern-style do-it-yourself manual was titled Mechanick Exercises: or The Doctrine of Handy-Work.
+4. The first modern-style do-it-yourself manual was titled Mechanick Exercises: or The Doctrine of Handy-Work.
 It was written and self-published in the 1670s by a different sort of leveler.
 While Diderot in the next century was an aristocrat writing for aristocrats about the trades of common people, the printer Joseph Moxon was a tradesman writing for tradesmen—and also for England’s intelligentsia.
 Among Moxon’s customers and sponsors were mathematician Isaac Newton, astronomer Edmond Halley, microscopist Robert Hooke, architect Christopher Wren, and naval administrator Samuel Pepys.
-In 1678 he was the first tradesman invited to join the scientists of the Royal Society, which since its founding in 1662 had been purchasing Moxon’s maps, globes, and mathematical texts.
+In 1678, Moxon was the first tradesman invited to join the scientists of the Royal Society, which since its founding in 1662 had been purchasing his maps, globes, and mathematical texts.

 The Royal Society had long wanted to compile a book of tradecrafts, but the scholarly thinkers didn’t have trade experience, and tradesmen didn’t write.
 Joseph Moxon was a tradesman who did.
 His self-printed Mechanick Exercises was the first-ever serialized book, released in 15 installments between 1678 and 1683.
 In the preface, he wrote, “Tho’ the Mechanicks be by some accounted ignoble and scandalous, yet it is very well known, that many Gentlemen in this Nation of good Rank and Quality are conversant in Handy-Works.”